shreyasnisal/Databases-YT-Playlist/README.md

 ### Updating

 To get data for newwer videos, keep an eye on the repository.
 I will upload the updated sql files here with the video-number in the commit message.
+In case you're following the entire series, don't forget to give the repository a star!